Auckland Property Market Research July 2017

 Impact on Residential Rental Portfolio Intentions

 The majority of investors (68%) surveyed in the Crockers Property Investment Index (CPII) survey in association with IPSOS stated that they would make no changes to their property portfolios as a result of this proposed policy change.
 However, 15% of investors stated that they would divest, suggesting that such a policy could have small but significant effects on the New Zealand property market.
+If you'd like any advice on what this means for property management in Auckland, email Liz or give her a call on 09 887 7455.

 Impact on Residential Property Prices